 Barbers and cosmeticians are required to be licensed in every state.
 While licensing standards vary by state, most have a minimum requirement for age, education level and hours of training.
 In addition to meeting those requirements, prospective barbers and cosmetologists need to pass a state licensing exam.
 Some states may allow individuals to transfer a license from another state and may require that those seeking reciprocity to take a shorter training program that's specific to state laws and then take an exam.

-While jobs at high-end salons and shops will be competitive, cosmetologists are expected to see average employment growth of 13 percent from 2012-2022.
-The BLS indicated that employment of barbers was expected to increase 11 percent during that same time.
-The projected job growth was attributed to the need to replace barbers and cosmetologists who leave the field.
+While jobs at high-end salons and shops will be competitive, cosmetologists are expected to see above average employment growth from 2018-2028, and it the same job opportunities for barbers.
+He projected job growth was attributed to the need to replace barbers and cosmetologists who leave the field.